-The benefits or riding a moped
+The Benefits or Riding a Moped

 As a young rider, the biggest benefit of a moped is the freedom it offers you.
 They may be limited to 28mph, but even at this slow pace you can get to places without relying on lifts from your parents.
-Also, mopeds are remarkably frugal, easily doing 80mpg while remaining incredibly reliability – and you can even get replicas of your racing hero’s steed.
+Also, mopeds are remarkably frugal, easily doing 80mpg while remaining incredibly reliable – and you can even get replicas of your racing hero’s steed.

-To more experienced riders, a moped is a cheap, economical means of zipping through traffic on short journeys and as well as being cheap to insure they cost just £16 a year in road tax.
+To more experienced riders, a moped is a cheap, economical means of zipping through traffic on short journeys and as well as being cheap to insure they cost just £17 a year in road tax.
 Environmentally speaking, a lot of the new electric vehicles are classed as mopeds due to their small engine size and even the petrol versions are good news for Mother Nature as they don’t sit in queues pumping out fumes like cars.

+According to UK registration criteria, a scooter is a style of motorcycle in much the same way as a sports bike or a naked bike is a style.
 As long as it is above 49cc and is a motorcycle with a step through frame (allows you to sit with your feet together on a footboard as the frame runs along the floor) then it is classed as a scooter.

 The mounting of the engine, which is usually combined with the rear swingarm or located below the rider’s seat, allows this unique kind of frame design.

 Despite scooters being recorded as existing before 1914, most generally regard the Vespa as the first ‘scooter for the masses’.
 Launched in 1946, the Piaggio Vespa (which means wasp in Italian, a reference to the noise the two-stroke motor made) brought scootering to Europe and with the Innocenti Lambretta following a year later, a whole craze was started – one that continues to this day.